Canadian indirect taxes | Frequently asked questions

-- Goods and Services tax: as of July 1, 2021, HubSpot will begin charging GST.
+- Goods and Services tax: as of July 1, 2021, HubSpot began charging GST.
 This tax generally applies to goods and/or services that are sold and supplied into Canada.
 This includes intangible personal property such as trademarks, rights to use a patent, and digitized products.
 GST is separate and in addition to the provincial level sales tax (PST), on most goods and services that are bought and sold for use or consumption within Canada.
 Generally, GST is invoiced by the supplier of goods or services, then collected from the customer, and remitted to the tax authorities.
 Learn more about GST.

-- Harmonized Sales Tax: as of July 1, 2021, HubSpot will begin charging HST.
+- Harmonized Sales Tax: as of July 1, 2021, HubSpot began charging HST.
 This tax includes both the federal GST and any additional provincial sales tax that has been combined with the federal GST.
 HST applies only to participating provinces in Canada.
 Generally, HST applies to the same base of property (i.e., tangible and intangible) and services as GST, however at a different rate.
 The HST rate can vary from one participating province to another.
 Learn more about HST.

 - Provincial Sales Tax: as of April 1, 2021, HubSpot began charging PST.
 This tax is generally due when goods and/or services are sold and supplied into British Columbia and Saskatchewan.
 PST is separate and in addition to the GST.
 Generally, PST is invoiced by the supplier of goods or services, then collected from the customer, and remitted to the tax authorities.
 The PST imposed by British Columbia and Saskatchewan is not a recoverable tax.
 Learn more about PST for British Columbia and Saskatchewan.

-- Quebec Sales Tax: as of July 1, 2021, HubSpot will begin charging QST.
+- Quebec Sales Tax: as of July 1, 2021, HubSpot began charging QST.
 This tax generally applies to goods and/or services that are sold and supplied into Quebec.
 This includes intangible personal property such as trademarks, rights to use a patent, and digitized products.
 QST is separate and in addition to the goods and services tax (GST), on most goods and services that are bought and sold for use or consumption within Quebec.
 Generally, QST is invoiced by the supplier of goods or services, then collected from the customer, and remitted to the tax authorities.
 Learn more about QST.

 The GST/HST and QST imposed by Canada is a recoverable tax.
 GST/HST and QST registrants can generally claim an input tax credit (ITC) on those taxes incurred in the course of a commercial activity.
 In other words, GST/HST and QST is usually not a net cost to registered businesses.
 For more specifics on the recoverability of GST/HST and QST charged by HubSpot, please speak to your tax advisor.